Shiveshrane/Cricket_ball_speed-estimation/README.md

 Apply techniques for real-time speed detection of the cricket ball.

 - Multi-angle Speed Detection:
 Currently, due to dataset unavailability and device constraints, this model is only compatible with videos captured from a particular view (the bowler's end view).
-Future work aims to make it compatible with the umpire's view for better implementation for practical purposes.
+Future work aims to make it compatible with the umpire's view for better practical implementations.